 Typically I use 400×200 px sized graphics.
 But I do like to vary the size graphics to have different visuals on boards.

 Of course, you can also beautify your boards with a pretty background.
 You can find that under the Board Menu > Change Background (see the video above).

 You can add any photo you wish using the custom button or choose one from UnSplash, right from the Trello app.
 So many choices!

 Each year, I like to go with a theme for my primary boards, like all cacti or flowers, this year it’s landscapes (I think-sometimes I get tired of my backgrounds and need a change).

 To add just a little more flair, I’m a heavy user of emojis on my cards.

 I use them in my card titles and descriptions.
 Here are a few examples:

 Want to learn my system for keeping my business on track all year long?
-Join me for Plan Your Year With Trello…psst, plus I include the card graphics I use on my yearly and 90-day boards (the ones I utilized last year and a new set for this year!).
+Join me for Manage Your Business With Trello…psst, plus I include the card graphics I use on my yearly and 90-day boards (the ones I utilized last year and a new set for this year!).
 I told you I love my visuals, got to have new ones for the new year! 😉